Infertility in Women

 Women under 35 should seek evaluation for infertility after one year of trying to conceive.

-Those age 35-39 should seek evaluation after trying for six months.
+Those aged 35-39 should seek an evaluation after trying for six months.

 Women age 40 and older should see a specialist after three months of trying to conceive.